 Call for emergency medical assistance whenever anyone is unconscious or obviously disoriented.
 Severe insulin reactions can be fatal, so it is important to seek treatment immediately.

 People with diabetes should contact their doctors promptly if they experience frequent episodes of hypoglycemia.
-They may need to adjust their daily doses of insulin, oral hypoglycemic medication or their meal plans.
+They may need to adjust their daily doses of medications, meal plans and/or exercise program.

 Nondiabetic people who experience symptoms of hypoglycemia should contact their doctors for evaluation of the problem.

 In people with diabetes, the outlook is excellent if they follow their prescribed insulin dosage, recommended diet and exercise guidelines.